Torrent poisoning

-Torrent poisoning is intentionally sharing corrupt data or data with misleading file names using the BitTorrent protocol.
+Torrent poisoning is intentionally sharing corrupt data or data with misleading, deceiving file names using the BitTorrent protocol.
 This practice of uploading fake torrents is sometimes carried out by anti-infringement organisations as an attempt to prevent the peer-to-peer (P2P) sharing of copyrighted content, and to gather the IP addresses of downloaders.

 Methods of attack

 Decoy insertion

 Decoy insertion (or content pollution) is a method by which corrupted versions of a particular file are inserted into the network.
 This deters users from finding an uncorrupted version and also increases distribution of the corrupted file.
 A malicious user pollutes the file by converting it into another format that is indistinguishable from uncorrupted files (e.g. it may have similar or same metadata).
 In order to entice users to download the decoys, malicious users may make the corrupted file available via high bandwidth connections.
 This method consumes a large amount of computing resources since the malicious server must respond to a large quantity of requests.
 As a result, queries return principally corrupted copies such as a blank file or executable files infected with a virus.
-There were known cases when a company had created a special version of a game and published it on file sharing services advertising it as cracked, having undocumented hidden functionality, making it impossible to win this variant of the game.
+There were known cases when a company had created a special version of a game and published it on file sharing services (e.g. Game Dev Tycoon) advertising it as cracked, having undocumented hidden functionality, making it impossible to win this variant of the game.